 The Sustainability Challenge is an interdisciplinary University course on Sustainable Development.
-The initiative has already been running for the fourth time in Vienna in cooperation with four universities and one purpose: to educate leaders of tomorrow through an innovative learning experience.
+The initiative is carried out by four universities and serves one purpose: to educate leaders of tomorrow through an innovative learning experience.

 The Sustainability Challenge is a unique, innovative and transdisciplinary university course related to sustainable development and the SDGs (Sustainable Development Goals) of the UN.
 It has taken place since 2010 on a yearly basis and is held by Vienna’s four main universities: Vienna University of Economics and Business (WU), University of Vienna, Vienna Technical University (TU) and the University of Natural Resources and Life Sciences (BOKU).
 The Sustainability Challenge is managed by RCE Vienna and works in close collaboration with external partners, such as companies, ministries and NGOs.
 Currently, the Austrian Development Agency provides the largest part of funding.